Studying

 Courses and teaching

-The special feature of this programme is its great scope: it consists of several course packages in physics, mathematics, chemistry, computer science and/or data science, for example:
+The special feature of this programme is its great scope; it consists of several course packages in physics, mathematics, chemistry, computer science and data science:

 The courses include group and lecture instruction, exercises, literature, and workshops.
 Most courses also include exams or project assignments.
 In addition, you can complete some courses independently, by taking exams.